deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

   // no need to delete here
 }
 ```
-There is a funny problem though.
+We got a fun issue though.
 The heap allocation elision optimization (HALO) may happen even if there is custom `new` and `delete`.
 And it did happen with my Release build.
 I used the following to stop HALO.
 ```c++
 // force compiler to not inline this method __attribute__((noinline)) Coro Coro::promise_type::get_return_object() {
   return {std::coroutine_handle<promise_type>::from_promise(*this)};
 }
 ```
-I am not sure if the above is guaranteed to prevent HALO, though.
+I am not sure if it guarantees to prevent HALO every time, though.

 Now, we can go back to the coroutine from which we yielded like that:
 ```c++